Why is DNA so important? Put simply, DNA contains the instructions necessary for life.

 DNA helps your body grow

-Your cells read this code three bases at a time in order to generate proteins that are essential for growth and survival.
+Your cells read this code three bases at a time to generate proteins that are essential for growth and survival.
 The DNA sequence that houses the information to make a protein is called a gene.

 Each group of three bases corresponds to specific amino acids, which are the building blocks of proteins.
-For example, the base pairs T-G-G specify the amino acid tryptophan while the base pairs G-G-C specify the amino acid glycine.
+For example, the base pairs T-G-G specify the amino acid tryptophan, while the base pairs G-G-C specify the amino acid glycine.

 Some combinations, like T-A-A, T-A-G, and T-G-A, also indicate the end of a protein sequence.
-This tells the cell not to add any more amino acids to the protein.
+This tells the cell not to add more amino acids to the protein.